 nearby based on zip code, including some that you can get to by

 public transportation.
 Many public green spaces have features and programs for all ages and abilities.

 Read on for ways that you and your children can get a physical and emotional boost from playing outside and spending time in nature.

 Playing outside & exploring nature is for all ages!

 Bring your baby outside

 The earlier you share nature with your baby, the more likely they are to develop a life-long love of the outdoors.
 Even infants and toddlers can play and learn in nature.
 Take a walk through the trees using a

 carrier or stroller.
 Throw down a blanket on the grass or soft earth.
 Let your baby enjoy the fresh breezes, bird songs, forest smells and plant textures.
 Give them some outside

 tummy time, blowing bubbles for them to reach for and watch glisten in the sun.

-Explore with preschoolers and younger children.
 Young children are developing and learning from every experience.